 Sleeping Capacity: 1-5 depending on the layout

-It can haul all the gear that is needed for a quality outdoor adventure.
-It can accept almost all Thule accessories and that comes in handy when there is a need to carry all your gear.
+It can haul all the gear needed for a quality outdoor adventure.
+It can accept almost all Thule accessories, and that comes in handy when there is a need to carry all your gear.

-It features 2 bed/table panels that allow you to configure the interior 6 different ways.
-It has 4 self-inflating mattresses that add up to a King and a half-sized bed.
-The awning kit gives you an additional 80′ of outdoor living area.
+It features two bed/table panels that allow you to configure the interior in 6 different ways.
+It has four self-inflating mattresses that add up to a King and a half-sized bed.
+The awning kit gives you an additional 80′ outdoor living area.